If you're currently using webpack to manage your CSS, importing font files won't work without a little bit of extra configuration.

 Ya don't say webpack?!
 Let's fix this by adding the appropriate loader as recommended by our terminal errors.

-The first thing we have to do is install an external webpack loader called file-loader.
-File-loader will allow us to import file-based assets into our webpack managed JS and CSS files.
-Some examples of files we may want to import include images (.jpg, .png, etc.) and font files (.woff2, .eot, etc.), we just need to make sure we tell webpack to run file-loader whenever it comes across one of these files.
+The first thing we have to do is install an external webpack loader called file-loader. file-loader will allow us to import file-based assets into our webpack managed JS and CSS files.
+Some examples of files we may want to import include images (.jpg and .png) and font files (.woff2 and .eot), we just need to make sure we tell webpack to run file-loader whenever it comes across one of these files.

 Install file-loader by running one of the following commands: